battlecode/battlecode-scaffold-2017/README.md

           Make sure you've [started the server in debug mode](#starting-the-server-in-debug-mode).
 - You can also start debugging by selecting the little triangle next to the beetle in the toolbar and selecting "Debug Battlecode Bot".

-#### What to look at
-Wow, there's all this new information!
-What does it all mean?

 #### Ignoring battlecode internals
 Oftentimes while debugging you can often step into classes you don't care about - battlecode internal classes, or java classes.
 To avoid this, right click a stack frame in the "Debug" window - i.e. the thing beneath a Thread labeled `RobotPlayer.run` or whatever - and: